edg198704/BOTTRADER/README.md

     *   **`exchange`**: Set `name` to `MockExchange` for testing or a `ccxt`-supported exchange like `binance`.
 For a real exchange, provide your `api_key` and `api_secret` (it's highly recommended to use environment variables for these in production).
     *   **`strategy`**: Choose the `name` of the strategy to run (e.g., `AIEnsembleStrategy` or `SimpleMACrossoverStrategy`) and configure its parameters.
     *   **`risk_management`**: Define your risk tolerance with `max_position_size_usd`, `max_daily_loss_usd`, etc.
+    *   **`telegram`**: To enable the remote control feature, create a bot with BotFather on Telegram, get the token, and find your chat ID.
+Add them to the `bot_token` and `admin_chat_ids` fields.

-    **IMPORTANT**: For production, load API keys from environment variables or a secure vault, not directly from the YAML file.
+    **IMPORTANT**: For production, load API keys and tokens from environment variables or a secure vault, not directly from the YAML file.

 ## Running the Bot